 And then there is the North Star Metric: the highly focused approach commonly used by startups and scale-ups to get high-performance, agile teams aligned around a single team-wide metric.
 And if this technique works for young businesses, then why not the larger ones?
 And does goal setting even work when people are dynamically teaming and switching between contexts?

 For many years, organizations have wondered how to motivate their workers.
 Average employee engagement has been low for decades, and no employee engagement program seems to have a lasting effect.
-But it doesn’t have to be like that.
-There are plenty of examples of organizations with very motivated and engaged workers.
-Many of them, deliberate or not, rely on principles and practices that we also find in gamification.
+That’s because motivation (and willpower) are not enough to achieve organizational change.
+The science of habit-forming and the research into gamification teaches us how to successfully change our behaviors.

 Gamification is all about applying concepts and techniques from good game design.
 The purpose of games is to give people a great time while doing some activities together.
 How is that any different from working together as a team?
 But beware!
 Gamification comes with a dark side.
 We need to avoid addiction and unintended consequences.